 That is what music so often does.
 It carries the past into the present.

-A friend of mine also told me recently about attending Shen Yun in Toronto.
-Whatever one thinks of the production, it is clearly more than dance for dance’s sake.
+I thought of that again when a friend told me about attending a Shen Yun dance performance in Toronto.
+Whatever one thinks of the production, it is clearly more than dance for its own sake.
 It presents an unapologetically political vision of pre-Communist China.
 The choreography may be beautiful, but it is also making a point about history, culture, and national identity.

 Art does not stop being political because it is elegant.